dvelkow/dvelkow/README.md

 ---

 ### I spin up clean product sites and build the ad funnels that drive people to them.
 Currently doubling down on Marketing + WebDev.
-### Everything here is vibecoded.
+### Most of the stuff here is vibecoded.
 I can't bother to write code by hand anymore, no point.

 ---